LucasAlonso11800/Social-media-app/README.md

 # Social-media-app
 https://lucas-alonso-social-media-app.netlify.app/

-My first big application using Typescript, MySQL and Cypress testing.
+My first big application using Typescript, MySQL and testing with Cypress.

 Based freely on Twitter, the users can create accounts, post what they're thinking, comment on posts, like each others posts and comments and upload their profile names and images.